ethereum/eth-wiki/roadmap/istanbul.md

 - 1848
 - 1884
 - 1930
-- 1962 Implementation by Alex in rust with tests.
-Awaiting geth/parity implementation.
+- 1962: Implementation by Alex in rust with tests.
+Awaiting geth implementation.
+- 2028: Authors [working hard](https://gitter.im/ethereum/AllCoreDevs?at=5d0f75e54b0b7b477b498aa8) to refine EIP parameters
-- 2129 **Accepted ACD #63**.
-Implementation by Keep team, lots of support for it to replace 2024.
+- 2129 **Accepted ACD #63**: Implementation by Keep team, lots of support for it to replace 2024.

-**8 Possible**, with refinements based on feedback and implementation and testing
+**7 Possible**, with refinements based on feedback and implementation and testing
 - 615: Needs a dedicated discussion alongside 663.
 Is there support?
 - 663: Requires decision about 615.
 - 1109 or 2046: Decision needed to proceed.
 New PRECOMPILEDCALL or modify STATICCALL?
 - 1283: Already has implementations.
 James Hancock to talk to Dimitry re: testing.
 - 1344: Needs further discussion (1344, 1965, 1959).
 - 1965: Needs further discussion (1344, 1965, 1959).
-- 2028
 - 2045: Next step is 1) Port optimisations from Evmone to Geth/Parity then 2) Benchmark costs in Geth/Parity.

 **10 Could happen**, with some very clear advocation, implementation and testing.